jkeane13/quick-timer/c_version/Readme.md

 ## Installation
 ### Linux and Mac
 Download the repo and run `make` to build the binary

+Running `make deploy` will copy the binary and assets into the `~/.local/bin` directory

 ### Windows
 Use a C compiler to build the binary